 Our five-year-old son Max hurried downstairs for breakfast still in his

-pajamas.
+pyjamas.
 Max had just finished his first week of kindergarten and he was excited

 to learn to read.